Ang3licaValdo/AIandOpenScienceInResearchSoftwareEngineering/README.md

 ```
 This runs a Python script that'll connect to the GROBID server using the Grobid Python client library, and downloads all of the XML of the pdfs inside the 'Papers' directory, this might take a few minutes, if it takes too long stop the Grobid container, start it again and execute request_grobid.py again.

-## Running the Python scripts with Docker compose
+## Now run the Python scripts with Docker compose

 For this project Docker compose was the easiest way of containerizing my Python files, because it allows for all of the three separate Python files to run at the same time and also adding a bind mount which is used to retrieve the output files that each file creates and store them in a directory in the host machine so the user can see the output since containers don't have a graphic enviroment.